 You might find out you sounded tighter than you thought.
 Or you may discover you were horribly out of tune in a song or two, or completely flubbed a part and nobody noticed.

 It's hard to find the time to review these sessions, but someone should.
-Maybe nominate the person with the longest commute to work every day!
-Or, divide the session into four or five sections and everyone listen to part of it.
+Maybe nominate the person with the longest commute to work every day.
+Or, divide the session into four or five sections and everyone listens to part of it.
 Then, it's important to bring up any glaring issues at the next rehearsal.